lmb-freiburg/entitynet/README.md

 -o train_task.dataset.max_shards=32  # smaller train set, minimum is n_gpus * n_dataloader_workers
 -o train_task.test_task_keys=imgn_1k_val,  # only test on imagenet. note the , at the end to make it a list

---run_val  # evaluate epoch 0 and exit, useful for finetuning --test_only  # disable creating the train dataset and just run the test
+--vislogger csv  # to log locally instead of wandb --run_val  # evaluate epoch 0 and exit, useful for finetuning --test_only  # disable creating the train dataset and just run the test
 ```